ColePWarren/Toolshed/README.md

 - Debug code after checking out updates
 - Create users CRUD management with salt, hash, other basic security
 - Test the CRUD operations of each controller now they can verify user owns the object they're trying to update.
-- Make VerifyOwner it's own helper function
+- Make verifyInstanceOwner it's own helper function